 Well contractors who work in Iowa are required to renew their certification with the Iowa DNR every two years.
 Each certification period starts on July 1st of even numbered years and ends on June 30 of even-numbered years.
 The CEUs earned by a well contractor must be earned between April 1st of even numbered years and March 31 of even numbered years.
 CEUs cannot be carried forward into the next certification period.

 All CEUs that the well contractor submits to the Iowa DNR for renewal purposes must be directly related to the subject matter of the certificate or other groundwater related topics defined under in Iowa Administrative Code.
-These topics include: well related services, relevant aspects of Iowa groundwater law, well construction, well maintenance, well abandonment practices, well contractor safety (no more than 2 contact hours per renewal), water system maintenance, and Iowa hydrogeologic conditions which protect groundwater and water supplies.
+These topics include: well related services, relevant aspects of Iowa groundwater law, well construction, well maintenance, well abandonment practices, well contractor safety (no more than 2 contact hours per renewal), water system maintenance, Iowa hydrogeologist conditions which protect groundwater and water supplies, and a limited number of other topics related to performing quality work on ground water well systems.
 CEUs events can be submitted to the department in advance of the event for review and approval.

 Renewal applications are mailed to the well contractors 60 days prior to the expiration date of the certificates and all CEUs submitted must meet the requirements of 567 Iowa Administrative Code Chapter 82.11(3).
 Only contractors obtaining the required CEUs are eligible for renewal of their certificate(s).